Center for Biblical Theology and Eschatology

 - "What shall we say then?
 Shall we continue in sin, that grace may abound?

 - God forbid.
 How shall we, that are dead to sin, live any longer therein?"

-The answer is that we can't.
-If God's Grace does not motivate Christians to obedience, then they need to 'seriously' question whether they are really true believers or not.
-And we in no way faithfully serve our God by being motivated by a fear of non-work, or by a desire for extra rewards, or by a top position in the kingdom of heaven.
-Love is our motivation, and it comes from God, not from the lusts of our own heart.
+Here God anticipates the objection, and provides the answer.
+Those who are dead to sin will not any longer live therein.
+If God's Grace is not idle, and if it does not motivate Christians to obedience, then they need to 'seriously' question whether they are really true believers or not.
+Further, we cannot faithfully serve our God by being motivated by a fear of non-work, or by a desire for extra rewards, or by coveting a top position in the kingdom of heaven.
+The Christian's motivation is love, and it comes directly from the Spirit of God dwelling with us, not from the lusts of our own heart unto rewards.

 1st John 4:19

 Those who believe man merits reward, don't really understand the true 'will of man,' nor the real guiding (moving) force which makes the Christian's will to be in agreement with the will of God.
 We do not need artificial motivation for obedience, we have been raised up to new life, born again of the Spirit a new creation in Christ, and our desire now is to do the will of God.
 Not because we've turned into good people, but because of that Spirit which now dwells within us and His virtue is seen in our works.
 This is the new nature of the man in Christ.
 He has the Holy Spirit motivating him and a great love for God which manifests itself in that he wants to please God.
 The man born of the Spirit will not now sin because he knows 'Grace' abounds.
 That would be the path of the unregenerate, not the regenerated.

 - "We love him, because he first loved us."